daikichiba9511/SQLSketch.jl/docs/src/design.md

 - DDL generation and diffing
 - Validation-related sugar

-All Easy-layer features must be expressible **purely in terms of Core APIs**.
+All Extras-layer features must be expressible **purely in terms of Core APIs**.

 ---